 The Annenberg Classroom redesign also won a Clarion Award in the category Website: Existing – Original Design.
 Annenberg Classroom’s web redesign previously received “Special Kudos” from a panel of judges with the CSS Design Awards, a web design and development award platform that honors freelance designers, studios and agencies.
 Annenberg Classroom also was honored by a public vote for best UI design, best UX design, and best innovation.

 The Civics Renewal Network, founded by APPC, is an alliance of more than 30 nonprofit, nonpartisan organizations that provide free online classroom resources for civics education.
 Among those organizations are the Library of Congress, the American Bar Association, the U.S. Courts, iCivics, the National Constitution Center, the U.S. Government Publishing Office, and the National Endowment for the Humanities’ EDSITEment Project.
 The site was also redesigned by Reese, Corkery and Fields.

 The Hermes Creative Awards program is administered by the Association of Marketing and Communication Professionals (AMCP), an international organization that consists of several thousand marketing, communication, advertising, public relations, digital media production, and freelance professionals.
 The group oversees awards and recognition programs, provides judges, and awards outstanding achievement and service to the profession.
 The award judges are, according to the group, industry professionals “who look for companies and individuals whose talent exceeds a high standard of excellence and whose work serves as a benchmark for the industry.”

-*This post was updated May 27 with the Telly Award.
+*This post was updated July 6, 2020, with the Clarion Awards.